ZenMate VPN Review 2023: German Quality?

-After acquisition by Kape Technologies, ZenMate's software received a long overdue makeover.
-The application's user interface was aligned with that of CyberGhost, another of Kape's offerings.
-The app's main screen is arranged around a large on/off button that connects you with a single click to the best server based on your location.
-The long interface is reminiscent of a smartphone app, and has similar usability, something that the developers can be proud of.
+Following its acquisition by Kape Technologies, ZenMate's software received a well-needed makeover.
+The application's user interface now looks more like CyberGhost's: Its main screen is arranged around a large power button that, with a single click, connects you to the best available server.
+The elongated interface is reminiscent of a smartphone app and has similar usability, an achievement that the developers can be proud of.

-ZenMate definitely comes off worse when compared with CyberGhost: The program has a limited number of features, most of which are offered by other providers.
-We're fine without an ad-blocker, but the absence of split tunneling or no-spy servers is an issue.
+Set alongside CyberGhost, ZenMate offers little that other providers don't, and lacks some features that have become standard.
+We can live without an ad-blocker, but the absence of split tunneling or no-spy servers is an issue.
 In total, ZenMate offers a decent package, but there's a lot of room for improvement.

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random ZenMate servers at different times of the day to more accurately evaluate their performances.
-More information concerning our methodology can be found in our VPN speed test.
+We measure the speed of all VPNs from our sample using a European-based server with a 1 GB/s connection.
+To accomplish this, we connected to random ZenMate servers in the US and Germany at different times of the day.
+More information about our methodology is available in our VPN speed test article.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):